fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 The first resurrected creatures will the angel Israfil.
 Allah will resurrect him and command him to blow the trumpet for the second time.
 The second blow will signal the resurrection from the dead all creatures that were once alive.

+The Judgement will not start for a long time, maybe thousands of years.
+People will worry about their deeds all the time. and they will come to prophets asking them to intercede in front of Allah to start the Jidgement because they can no longer wait.
+They will come to Adam, but Adam will say "Nafsi, nafsi", meaning that he is worried about himself because he disobeyed Allah and ate from the Tree and Allah is so angry at this point as He has never been before.
+Then people will come to Nuh, Ibrahim, Musa and Jesus, and they all say Nafsi, nafsi.
+And finally they will come to the prophet Muhammad saw begging him to ask Allah to start the Judgement. and the prophet Muhammad saw will say "This is a job for me".

 ### The Judgement